tolauwae/phd-thesis/src/foundations/foundations.typ

 Again, we apply the same soundness and completeness criteria to the reversible debugger as we did for the two previous debuggers.
 The proofs however, are slightly more involved, since we need to reason about the snapshots.
-To make this easier, we will first proof a lemma about the snapshots that is helpful in the proof of soundness.
+To make this easier, we will first prove a lemma about the snapshots that is helpful in the proof of soundness.

 #lemma("Snapshot preservation")[
   The semantics of a reconstruction-based reversible debugger is said to be _snapshot preserving_ if the following holds: